ahmetomerv/cache-cleanser/README.md

-# Cache Cleanser Chrome extension
+# Cache Cleanser
+A chrome browser extension to clear cache, cookies and storage for specific or every domain manually or automatically after loaded

 ### To install and use it in your local machine: